This DIY Boutique Hair Bow post contains affiliate links to products I use and recommend.

 This picture shows how the top should look when you are finished.
 Doesn’t it look perfect!?
 Now you can use this step-by-step tutorial to DIY boutique hair bows for a lot less than you can buy them!
 Plus you can change the ribbons to make bows for every outfit and occasion.

-Delilah will be wearing her bow during our next Disney trip and I’m sure she will want to wear it every other day too since she is a bit Frozen obsessed!
-Thanks for stopping by and a big thank you to my sister-in-law for showing all of us how to make these bows!!
+Delilah will be wearing her bow during our next Disney trip.
+I’m sure she will want to wear it every other day too since she is a bit Frozen obsessed!
+Thanks for stopping by.
+A big thank you to my sister-in-law for showing all of us how to make these bows!!